 Covering her fashion choices for the next seven days is just as important as anything happening on the runway.
 Stay tuned.
 What She Wore During Fashion Week starts NOW—

 Sob.
 NYFW FW 2017 is over.
 MARC JACOBS closed it out at the Park Avenue Armory with hip-hop luxe.
 The presentation was interesting—he’s such a master at that—but while I peeked a glimmer here and there, overall, he served up another heaping helping of “urban” appropriation.
 And I’m still not feeling it.
 Several of my models are trucking to London now for Fashion Week there and after that, it’s Milan and then Paris.
 Perhaps there’s a young Dior or a YSL as we speak, who at this very moment is stitching the last bead to a spectacular evening gown that’s gonna knock the fashion world on it’s ass.
 Keep hope alive, darlings.
 And until next time—smooches!

 Backstage at the MICHAEL KORS show Wednesday morning, he was tickled by my en-som.
-His big dots are going to pop up everywhere come Spring.
-That’s why I wore mine early.
+His big dots are going to pop up everywhere come Spring so I wore mine early to beat the crowd.
 DEREK LAM’s show after lunch was intimate, colorful, serene and very grown-up.
 It was good prep for YEEZY at 5 over at Pier 59.
 He served up a less sophisticated color palette this time and more commercializing with Adidas and other logos splashed around.
 Me no likee.
 And just an FYI to the wife—Cher wants her hair back.
 Pronto.
 At 7:00, RALPH LAUREN presented at the store with an entire wall of orchids on display.
 It was lovely.
 The fashions were what we all expect from RL.
 Year after year.
 But I fear the day when they’re gone.